Charles-21/Caja_de_Carton/Defensa/Talacha Alibaba/Script for the defense.md

-SCRIPT FOR THE DEFENSE

 **Greetings**

 Good morning, everyone.
-It’s a pleasure to meet you — I hope you’re all doing well.  _(insert friendly smile or tone here)_
+It’s a pleasure to meet you — I hope you’re all doing well.

-I’ll go ahead and share my screen so you can follow along with the presentation.
+I’ll and share my screen so you can follow my presentation.
-Let me know once you can see it — could someone please confirm?
+Let me know once you can see it, please — could someone please confirm?

-My name is Charles, and as you may already know, I have been working here for the past two months.
+My name is Charles, and as you may already know, I have been working here over the past two months.

 Today I’m excited to share with you a brief overview of what I have done during my probation period, what I’ve learned, and how I intend to keep contributing to our team’s growth.